satbirsingh01/learning_material/ssh.md

 }
 ```

-You can then connect using `ssh
+You can then connect to a remote machine via ssh.

 ## Connecting via SSH